joelparkerhenderson/agile-assessment/README.md

 * We suggest having people comment.
 For example, comment via a web form, or chat message, or stickies.

-<h2><a name="overview">Lenses</a></h2>
+<h2><a name="lenses">Lenses</a></h2>

-We can use various "lenses" a.k.a. "perspectives" for assessment.
+We can use various "lenses" a.k.a. "perspectives" for assessment, comparisons, planning, and growth.

-Some of the ways to do agile assessments are by using various kinds of lenses, also known as perspectives.

-Here are some of lenses that may be helpful.

 ADKAR model of change management:
 * Awareness
 * Desire
 * Knowledge